Siege of Dubrovnik: Background

 In August 1990, an insurrection took place in Croatia, centred on the predominantly Serb-populated areas of the Dalmatian hinterland around the city of Knin, parts of the Lika, Kordun, and Banovina regions, and settlements in eastern Croatia with significant Serb populations.
 These areas were subsequently named the Republic of Serbian Krajina (RSK) and after declaring its intention to integrate with Serbia, the Government of Croatia declared the RSK a rebellion.
 By March 1991, the conflict had escalated and the Croatian War of Independence erupted.
 In June 1991, Croatia declared its independence as Yugoslavia disintegrated.
 A three-month moratorium followed, after which the decision came into effect on 8 October.
 The RSK then initiated a campaign of ethnic cleansing against Croat civilians, expelling most non-Serbs by early 1993.
 By November 1993, fewer than 400 ethnic Croats remained in the United Nations (UN) protected area known as Sector South, and a further 1,500 – 2,000 remained in Sector North.

 As the Yugoslav People's Army (JNA) increasingly supported the RSK, and the Croatian Police were unable to cope with the situation, the Croatian National Guard (ZNG) was formed in May 1991.
 In November, the ZNG was renamed the Croatian Army (HV).
 The development of the military of Croatia was hampered by a UN arms embargo introduced in September, while the military conflict in Croatia continued to escalate with the Battle of Vukovar, which started on 26 August.

 Dubrovnik is the southernmost major Croatian city.
 It is located on the Adriatic Sea coast.
 The walled city centre, known as the Old Town, is a site of historical monuments and heritage buildings largely dating to the Republic of Ragusa; the city has been placed on the list of UNESCO World Heritage Sites.
-In 1991, the city had a population of approximately 50,000, of whom 82.4% were Croats and 6.8% were Serbs.
+In 1991, the Dubrovnik area had a population of approximately 40,000, of whom 82.4% were Croats and 6.8% were Serbs.
 Croatian territory surrounding the city stretches from the Pelješac peninsula to the west and the Prevlaka peninsula in the east at the entrance to the Bay of Kotor on the border with Montenegro.
 This territory is very narrow, especially near Dubrovnik itself, and consists of a 0.5 to 15 km wide coastal strip of land.